Martin Hemings: Later life

 Jefferson was away from Monticello frequently, especially after the death of his wife.
 He lived in Paris for several years when he was the United States Ambassador to France.
 Whenever Jefferson was away from Monticello, the enslaved people in the Hemings family were allowed to come and go as they saw fit.
 The Hemings men lived almost like free men: they were able to find jobs where they wanted and keep all the money earned.

 When Jefferson returned from Paris, he wanted his butler, Martin Hemings, to stay at Monticello.
 But Hemings had been used to living his own life.
 He "ran away" from Monticello many times.
 Sometimes he stayed away for months, working another job somewhere else, always being captured and returned eventually.

-In 1792, Jefferson wrote that he and Hemings had had a disagreement or fight, but did not mention what it was about.
+In 1792, Jefferson wrote that he and Hemings had a disagreement or fight, but did not mention what it was about.
 He told one of his managers at Monticello that he and Hemings had agreed that Jefferson would sell Hemings to someone else.
 Hemings was 36 or 37 at the time.
 Jefferson told the manager that Hemings could choose the buyer.
 He said he did not care how much money he got for Hemings, so long as Hemings was gone.
 He also told the manager that he did not want to free Hemings, the way he would later free his half-brothers Robert and James later in their lives.